Navis Rail Planning – Design and Scheduling Tools for Freight Railroads

 - And manage resources such as locomotives.

 To accomplish these interconnected goals, an integrated planning system is needed.
-Boss Rail Planning delivers all of this, as well as a superior user experience and optimization, which are at the core of the value proposition for Boss.
+Navis Rail Planning delivers all of this, as well as a superior user experience and optimization, which are at the core of the value proposition for Navis Rail.

-Boss Rail Planning tools manage traffic and blocking for the creation of the operating plan.
-In the first step, Boss imports customer demand as traffic information, which is either based on historical data or forecasted data.
-The data fields for each railroad’s traffic inputs will vary and Biarri works with our clients to analyze and standardize the flow of information needed for planning.
+Navis Rail service design tools manage traffic and blocking for the creation of the operating plan.
+In the first step, Navis Rail imports customer demand as traffic information, which is either based on historical or forecasted data.
+The data fields for each railroad’s traffic inputs will vary and Navis works with our clients to analyze and standardize the flow of information needed for planning.

 - Day(s) of week